IHE/supplement-template/input/pagecontent/domain-YY.md

 ##### Client Audit

+When grouped with ATNA Secure Application or Secure Node the Actor shall be able to record...

-''TODO: the specifics''
+''TODO: the specifics, leveraging BALP''

 ##### Server Audit

+When grouped with ATNA Secure Application or Secure Node the Actor shall be able to record...

-''TODO: the specifics''
+''TODO: the specifics, leveraging BALP''